Can the Body Treat the Mind?

 Well, in the therapy world, there is a break from this concept.
 Somehow we must use our minds to fix our minds.
 There are lots of therapeutic well-known techniques focused on these concepts: cognitive challenging, and cognitive distortion; is built on this foundation.
 If you have a mild mental health issue, your symptoms are completely treatable in these ways.
 However, once you enter the more severe mental health realm like in trauma related disorders, using the mind to treat the mind becomes extremely difficult.
 Treating the body is essential to treating mental health issues.

 Body<->Mind Knowledge Nuggets:

 One of the most overlooked and least understood concepts in the health space, currently, is the importance of meeting dietary needs of crucial vitamins.

 The common mantra is: “You are what you eat.”

 Yet, that is not entirely true.
 Technically, you are what you digest, absorb, and utilize or assimilate.

-Our absorption of macro and micronutrients depends heavily on the overall quality and source, but also on how healthy our digestive systems are operating.
+Our absorption of macro and micronutrients (try IV therapy which can even resolve symptoms for things like depression or ptsd.) depends heavily on the overall quality and source, but also on how healthy our digestive systems are operating.